nickschuetz/ocpdoom/README.md

 echo "http://${ROUTE}"
 ```

-### Use `vncviewer`
+### Or use `vncviewer`

 The `ocpdoom` container houses X11 and VNC servers to display and connect to the game.
-In order to connect to DOOM you will need to download and install the TigerVNC `vncviewer` found [here](https://sourceforge.net/projects/tigervnc/files/stable/)
+In order to connect to DOOM with a vnc client you can download and install the TigerVNC `vncviewer` found [here](https://sourceforge.net/projects/tigervnc/files/stable/)

 Once downloaded open up the `vncviewer` application and enter in `<ip address>:5900` where the ip address is the host in which you're port-forwarding from.
 But make sure there is no firewall blocking access to TCP/5900 in-between you and the bastion host.